Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 Temporary Escape From the Bay Area to Tahoe

-One of my clients wanted to test out working remotely from outside the immediate Bay Area.
-She found what looked to be a promising, month-to-month rental unit in South Lake Tahoe via Craigslist.
+One of my clients found what looked to be a promising, month-to-month rental unit in South Lake Tahoe via Craigslist.
 Unfortunately, it turned out to be a scam, and she lost $2,000 when she wired money to the supposed rental agent.

 It turns out the unit was for sale, and the realtor said that the unit had been the source of previous scams.
 The local sheriff’s office wasn’t able to help her and advised her to file a police report in San Francisco, where she resided.
-Scam artists are taking advantage of people eager to escape their apartments for more space.
-Please be mindful of this risk, and share with family, friends, and co-workers.
+These scams may be less prevalent compared to 2020, but be aware.

 Permanently Leaving the Bay Area, but Staying Within California

-Mark Zuckerberg recently made headlines when he announced that Facebook employees may face pay cuts if they move to cheaper areas.
+Mark Zuckerberg made headlines when he announced that Facebook employees may face pay cuts if they move to cheaper areas.
 Zuckerberg emphasized the importance of reporting the accurate location of residence for tax purposes.
-Employees who are not honest with their location and taxes will face severe ramifications from Facebook.
 You should speak with your employer before you move to ensure they’re okay with you working remotely, and to understand the potential impact on your compensation.

 Compensation Cafe, a blog focused on all things compensation, argues that Zuckerberg is wrong about remote pay.
 It’s unclear whether other companies will follow Facebook’s lead.
 Google employees recently pushed CEO Sundar Pichai to detail the company’s future remote WFH policy.